ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 {@snippet features/custom-font-family-options}

-## Configuring font size options
+## Configuring the font size

 It is possible to configure which font size options are supported by the editor.
 Use the {@link module:font/fontsize~FontSizeConfig#options `fontSize.options`} configuration option to do so.

-Use the special keyword `'normal'` to use the default font size defined in the web page styles — it disables the font-size feature.
+Use the special `'normal'` keyword to use the default font size defined in the web page styles (removes any custom size).

 The font size feature supports two ways of defining configuration: using  predefined (named) presets or simple numeric values.